rioriost/postgres-sa-byoac/docs/workshop/docs/02-Setup/04-Verify-Azure-Quota.md

 ## Verify Azure ML CPU Quota

 This solution accelerator contains a section dedicated to setting up and using a Semantic Ranking model directly from your PostgreSQL database.
+The deployment of this component of the architecture requires sufficient CPU quota (4 or 16 cores) in Azure Machine Learning to accommodate your choice of either of the following models:

+- [Hugging Face miniLM re-ranker model deployment](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L6-v2).
+Smaller model, high accuracy, requiring 4 cores.
-The deployment of this component of the architecture requires sufficient CPU quota (32 cores) in Azure Machine Learning to accommodate the [Hugging Face BGE reranker model deployment](https://huggingface.co/BAAI/bge-reranker-v2-m3).
-In this task, you must verify you have available quota for the target virtual machine (VM) instance type (`STANDARD_D16AS_V4`), and if not, request additional quota.
+- [Hugging Face BGE re-ranker model deployment](https://huggingface.co/BAAI/bge-reranker-v2-m3).
+Larger model, highest accuracy, requiring 16 cores.

+In this task, you must verify you have available quota for the target virtual machine (VM) instance type (`STANDARD_D4AS_V4` or `STANDARD_D16AS_V4`), and if not, request additional quota.

 1. To view your available quota, you first need to retrieve your Microsoft Entra ID **Tenant ID** from the [Azure portal](https://portal.azure.com/).